Rdz10/Excel_projects/README.md

 # Solar Inverter Log Data Extractor Project

-Scrip made on Python to analyze logs and detect inverters modules with failures during day/night.
+Script made on Python to analyze logs and detect inverters modules with failures during day/night.
 Funtions to plot electrical values, temperatures, warnings and failures.

 * Using Pandas to manipulate, clean and transform data from log inverters.